karlthomas3/ds-xml/README.md

 - Extracts parent nodes (`-node`) containing child nodes (`-ref`) with matching values from a CSV file.
 - Outputs the extracted nodes as a well-formed XML file with a root element.
+- Use the (`-url`) flag to download (and if needed extract from .zip, .gz, or .tar.gz) to a temp directory for parsing.
+(Downloaded files are automatically cleaned after use)
 - Automatically creates an `output` directory to store the results.

 ---